stackhpc/stackhpc-release-train/docs/architecture/index.md

 ### Package repositories

-Access to package repositories is controlled via [Pulp x509 cert guards](https://docs.pulpproject.org/pulp_certguard/).
+Access to package repositories is controlled via Pulp RBAC content guards.
-A [HashiCorp Vault](https://vault.stackhpc.com/) service acts as a Certificate Authority (CA) for the cert guards.
-Two cert guards are in use - `development` and `release`.
+Two content guards are in use - `development` and `release`.
-The `development` cert guard is assigned to unreleased content, while the `release` cert guard is assigned to released content.
+The `development` content guard is assigned to unreleased content, while the `release` content guard is assigned to released content.
-Clients are provided with a client certificate which they use when syncing package repositories in their local Pulp service with Ark.
+Clients are provided with a username and password which they use when syncing package repositories in their local Pulp service with Ark.
-Clients' client certificates are authorised to access content protected by the `release` cert guard.
+Clients' credentials are authorised to access content protected by the `release` content guard.
-Build and test processes are provided with client certificate that is authorised to access the `development` and `release` cert guard.
+Build and test processes are provided with a user account that is authorised to access the `development` and `release` content guard.
-The latter is made possible via the CA chain.

 ### Containers